Last Updated on

 Memory Fitness is a wellness program offered to Charlestown residents who are worried about their memory.
 The program is a 6 week-12 session classroom-based program focusing on Dr. Gary Small’s book, The Alzheimer’s Prevention Program: Keep Your Brain Healthy for the Rest of Your Life.
 Participants learn strategies and techniques to enhance memory, increase physical fitness, reduce stress, and adopt brain healthy eating habits.
 See the Memory Fitness brochure with registration form below.
 Please contact Mary Evans, Community Resources for more information.

 Memory Health is a planned approach for residents living independently who show signs of mild cognitive impairment or possibly an early diagnosis of memory loss.
-Supportive services include our Medical Center, the Intermissions Program, The Brain Food Cafe Memory Health discussion group, Cognitive Training through Speech Therapy, and Mind Over Matter Carts in each lobby.
-To learn more about the Memory Health Program, please contact Suzanne Dillman, Resident Services Manager.
+Supportive services include our Medical Center, Intermissions Program, and Brain Food Cafe memory health discussion group.
+To learn more about the Memory Health Program, please contact Lisa Roeder, Resident Services Manager for Independent Living, at 410-737-8838, x8057.

 Memory Care is designed to provide supportive memory care services to those residents living in the continuing care areas of the community.
 The program encompasses three levels of engagement from individual achievement, to group involvement and also incorporates daily activities providing personal meaning, optimal independence, satisfaction and overall enjoyment of life.
-To learn more about the Memory Care Program, please contact Heather Perry.
+To learn more about the Memory Care Program, please contact Patricia Hagen, Memory Care Manager, at 410-737-8838, x3121.

 Residents who attend the Intermissions program will benefit from an opportunity to participate in a wide range of stimulating activities in the context of a safe and structured environment.
 While participants are engaged in social activities, their care- givers benefit by having time to relax or take care of personal affairs and errands.
 Intermissions provides: